 5. Thomas Clabaugh has some explaining to do

 I don’t want to think poorly of the folks on my family tree, but a few things do not make much sense when I look at my 3rd Great Grandfather Thomas Clabaugh of Fairfield, Ohio.
-I hope you can follow this excerpt
+I hope you can follow this excerpt.

 I can not determine where Thomas and his new wife Abigail are living in 1850.
 What I can conclude is that their household would be greatly reduced.
 His 19-year-old daughter Fidelia married John Hamilton on 29 January 1850 in Franklin County, Ohio.
 In May, his daughter Julia, 18, married John Cartzdafner in Columbus, Ohio.
-It seems that his children Thomas, 13, and Martha, 10, are living in the Duval family home.
+It seems that his children Thomas, 13, and Martha, 10, live in the Duval family home.
 According to family stories, the Duvals raised Thomas and Martha after Polly’s death.
-Meanwhile, Thomas’s oldest son Wesley, 20, was living in the Feasel home (the family of his future third wife).
+Meanwhile, Thomas’s oldest son Wesley, 20, lived in the Feasel home (the family of his future third wife).

-Those who could still be in Thomas’ home are himself, wife Abigail, and children Harrison, Nicholas, Burgess, and Mary.
+Those who could still be in Thomas’ home are himself, his wife Abigail, and children Harrison, Nicholas, Burgess, and Mary.
 To date, these Clabaughs have not been in the 1850 Census, which leads to more questions.

 In the family history, I wanted to give Thomas the benefit of the doubt and conjecture that the death date was 1847.
 This would prevent a shameful situation if he marries Abigail and his first wife dies two months after their wedding.
-However, if he did indeed marry Abigail before his first wife died, that could help explain why his children Thomas and Martha are with the Duval family rather than with Thomas and Abigail.
+However, if he did indeed marry Abigail before his first wife died, that could explain why his children Thomas and Martha are with the Duval family rather than with Thomas and Abigail.

 In 1850, Thomas’ children Harrison would be 15, Nicholas 10, Burgess 8, and Mary 4.
 Where could they be?
 Are they also living with other families while he and Abigail go somewhere else?
 Or, is there a poor transcription that I have yet to uncover that keeps things more innocent?